 Collisions with 18-wheelers and other large commercial trucks can cause catastrophic injuries and even death, leaving the injured person and their family overwhelmed with doctors’ appointments, medical bills, and insurance negotiations.
 With so much on the line, our Spartanburg injury attorney says, insurance companies often try to settle these injury claims quickly to limit how much they’ll have to pay out, but these quick settlements are often not fair to the injured person.
 Keep reading to learn what you need to know to protect your rights after a truck accident in Spartanburg.

 How Our Legal Team Can Help You After a Collision with a Commercial Truck in Spartanburg

-It isn’t always necessary to hire an attorney after a car accident, but when it comes to collisions with large commercial trucks, it is always recommended to at least talk with an attorney before signing any paperwork.
+It isn’t always necessary to hire an attorney after a car wreck, but when it comes to collisions with large commercial trucks, it is always recommended to at least talk with an attorney before signing any paperwork.
 Insurance adjusters are notorious for attempting to settle injury claims quickly to limit the amount they must pay.
-A free consultation with an experienced South Carolina personal injury attorney can help ensure you are treated fairly and that you don’t accept a settlement that doesn’t fully cover all your losses caused by the wreck.
+A free consultation with an experienced South Carolina truck accident lawyer can help ensure you are treated fairly and that you don’t accept a settlement that doesn’t fully cover all your losses caused by the wreck.

 - If you choose to work with our legal team, our attorneys can:

 - Determine the true cause of the accident so that all responsible parties are held accountable.

 - Identify evidence and witnesses to build a strong case.
 Ensure you are receiving proper medical care.

 - Interview your friends and family to further learn your story and help the insurance company better understand the impact your injuries have had on your life.

 - Negotiate with the insurance adjuster so you can focus on healing.